slowernews/wisdom-tldr/README.md

 ===
 ###On efficiency and productivity

+[Delegate](#on-delegation) as much as possible.
+Productivity is different from workflow engineering.

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

 > *'Lazy is what the jealous call efficiency.'*

-> *'Productivity is different from workflow engineering.'*

-[Delegate](#on-delegation) as much as possible.

-> *'Be productive, not cheap.
-Stop dicking around trying to figure stuff out that someone else already knows.'*

 <!-- And use deep work